satchm0h/Octopi-Install/README.md

 - Now lets tell the Pi to use the whole memory card instead of just the minimal image size.
 Type the command `sudo raspi-config`.
 This should bring up a text menu.
   - Select `Advanced Options`
   - Select `Expand Filesystem`.
 You should get a message saying something about the file system expanding after your next boot.
+  - Hit `Esc` until the menu goes away and you are back at the prompt.
 - Reboot the Pi by typing the command `sudo reboot`

 Now your Pi is rebooting and you should lose your connection.
 Give it a couple of minutes to reboot and connect to the network.

+...now you can put Linux on your resume ;)

 <h1 align="center">You did it!</h1>